A note from Founder and CEO Byron Dumbrill

 Kudos to the original Flickr team for building such a great photo service and thanks to the current Flickr team for keeping things moving forward.
 Adding Flickr photos to your trips on Tripline is a snap, and their developer APIs are super-easy to work with. code.flickr.com

-Byron DumbrillFounder & CEO, Design, EngineeringPrior to starting Tripline in 2010, Byron was Director of Product for Yahoo!
-Video, having come to Yahoo! with the Jumpcut acquisition in 2006 where he was head of product.
+Byron DumbrillFounder & CEO, Design, EngineeringPrior to starting Tripline, Byron was Director of Product for Yahoo!
+Video, having come to Yahoo! with the Jumpcut acquisition where he was head of product.
 Before Jumpcut, Byron was a Senior Manager in Accenture's Media & Entertainment practice for 8 years and part of the Mobile Technology group at AMS before that.
 Byron is originally from Boston, graduated from the University of Denver and has spent the past 13 years in California, both San Francisco and Los Angeles where he now lives.

 Tripline is based in Los Angeles, CA